 Students are trained in clinical, radiographic, and preventive dentistry procedures.
 The program is 34 weeks long and consists of eight modules.
 The first seven modules are 90 hours each and are conducted in a classroom and laboratory environment on campus.
 Tests and/or quizzes are administered weekly during each didactic module; however, there is no final examination for the program.
 The eighth module is spent in an externship consisting of 170 hours of on-the-job training at an approved extern employment site in the community.
+Dental Assistant classes have a maximum student teacher ratio of 21:1 for lab classes.
 A diploma will be awarded upon graduation.

-This program prepares students for an entry-level dental assisting position such as: Dental Assistant (DA), Oral Surgery Assistant, Orthodontic Assistant (Ortho Assistant), Registered Dental Assistant (RDA), Surgical Dental Assistant, Orthodontic Technician, Certified Dental Assistant (CDA), Certified Registered Dental Assistant (CRDA)
+This program prepares students for entry-level positions, such as Dental Assistant (DA), Oral Surgery Assistant, Orthodontic Assistant (Ortho Assistant), Registered Dental Assistant (RDA), Surgical Dental Assistant, Orthodontic Technician, Certified Dental Assistant (CDA), Certified Registered Dental Assistant (CRDA).

-Module Course Number Course Title Clock Hours 1 Semester Credit Units
+Module Course Number Course Title Clock Hours Semester Credit Units

 DA 110 Dental Science/Medical Emergencies 90 4.5

 DA 120 Chairside Assisting 90 4.5

 DA 130 Radiography 90 4.5

 DA 140 Dental Material 90 4.5

 DA 150 Preventative Dentistry 90 4.5

 DA 160 Dental Specialties 90 4.5

 DA 170 Prosthodontics/Administrative Assistant 90 4.5

 DA 190 Externship 170 3.5

 Totals 800 Clock Hours 35.0 Semester Credit Units

-1An additional 90 hours of outside work is assigned for each didactic module.
+&lt;sup>1An additional 90 hours of outside work is assigned for each didactic module.